Fudan-iGEM/2024-wiki/src/team.md

     <img src="https://static.igem.wiki/teams/5115/team/kexin-zheng.jpg" style="width:50%">
 </div>

 Kexin, who majored in Business Management, is responsible for Entrepreneurship, video production, Education, and Integrated Human Practices.
-With a great passion for sports, she serves for Fudan’s women's volleyball team and softball team.
+With a great passion for sports, she serves for Fudan's women's volleyball team and softball team.
 Hey there, sports fans!

 ## Instructors and Advisors